Privacy and Data Protection Policy

 (b) Pre-existing clinical information: Medical and health-related information about you that is provided to us by your healthcare providers, including medical or referral notes, health history, claims or referral information, laboratory results, diagnostic images, and other clinical records.
 This includes information contained in emails forwarded to the Platform by clinic-users through the inbound email intake feature.

-(c) Platform-generated clinical information: Medical or health information about you that is prepared by healthcare professionals, treatment providers, diagnostic laboratories, or other third parties providing services via the Platform, including medical records, treatment and examination notes, laboratory testing results, diagnostic images, treatment plans, and clinical procedures.
+(c) Platform-generated clinical information: Medical or health information about you that is prepared by healthcare professionals, treatment providers, diagnostic laboratories, or other third parties providing services via the Platform, including medical records, treatment and examination notes, laboratory testing results, diagnostic images, and clinical procedures.
 This list is illustrative and not exhaustive.

 (d) Referral request information submitted voluntarily through an embeddable referral form hosted on a clinic's website, including contact details and any clinical or administrative information entered by the submitting individual.

-(e) Billing and payment information (for example, credit-card or online-payment details).
+(g) Billing and payment information (for example, credit-card or online-payment details).

-(f) Information about the computer or mobile device you use to access the Platform.
+(h) Information about the computer or mobile device you use to access the Platform.

-(g) Geographical location or address information derived from your device or your clinic's records.
+(i) Geographical location or address information derived from your device or your clinic's records.

-(h) Any other information you may provide or input into the Platform or related services.
+(j) Any other information you may provide or input into the Platform or related services.

 5. Interpretation